Yaziris/HiveDisCured/README.md

 - Run Docker and open its terminal (lower right.)
 - Navigate to the extracted folder path in the terminal and Run <code>docker build -t hivediscured .</code>
 - Once the build is finished, run it with <code>docker run -it hivediscured</code>

-Deployment without Docker:
-- Clone this repository or download it and extract its contents in a folder on your local machine or host server (depending on where you will be hosting and running the bot from.)
-- Install Python 3.11 or higher on the system
-- Navigate to the extracted folder path in the terminal and Run <code>pip install -r requirements.txt</code>
-- Within the folder Run <code>python3 main.py</code>

 ## Easy Deployment Configurations Setup:
 Upon running the code for first time, it will ask for few inputs: